New Okinawa chief embodies complexity of Japan’s US bases

 Adding to the complexity is the history.
 Okinawa was occupied by the U.S. after the rest of Japan regained sovereignty in 1952, and was officially returned to Japan only in 1972.

 Okinawa was also where one of the bloodiest land battles of World War II was fought.
-The tragic story is well known of the Himeyuri students and teachers, who served as front-line nurses for the Imperialist Japanese Army and committed suicide to avoid surrender.
+The tragic story is well known of the Himeyuri students and teachers, who were front-line nurses for the Imperialist Japanese Army and committed suicide to avoid surrender.

 Even after the war, crimes by members of the U.S. military, including hit-and-runs as well as rapes, have outraged the people of Okinawa.
 The planning for Henoko dates back to a 1995 rape of a schoolgirl in which three American servicemen were convicted.
 They are also angry about noise pollution and the dangers of crashes from military aircraft.